 - Do think of your lighting as decorative accessories.
 Most lights—fixtures, table lamps, sconces—should look just as good when they're off as when they're turned on.

 - Don't be satisfied with just an overhead light.
 Even in small areas like entryways and powder rooms, it's a good idea to have another light source.
 Sconces or a small table lamp are a must.

 - Don't ignore the importance of task lighting in work areas such as the kitchen, home office, and bathroom.

 - Don't forget to add dimmers.
-If possible you should add one to every light in your home.
-Adjusting the light can add instant ambiance and slightly dimmer lighting is more flattering on absolutely everyone
+If possible, you should add one to every light in your home.
+Adjusting the brightness can add instant ambiance and slightly dimmer lighting is more flattering on absolutely everyone

 - Don't use contractor grade track and recessed lighting in a traditional room.
 It looks too new and sticks out like a sore thumb.